Limit Orders

 **Slippage** and **Target Price** may seem confusing at first, so here’s how they work:

-These two parameters do not combine like simple addition.
-Instead, they are applied sequentially during the order process.
+Instead, they are **applied sequentially** during the order process.

-Target Price: This is the trigger.
-When the market reaches this price, the order is sent to the blockchain for execution.
+This is the **trigger**.
+When the market reaches this price, the order is **sent to the blockchain** for execution.

-Slippage: This applies only after the order is triggered and execution begins.
-It defines the acceptable price gap during the short window of execution on the blockchain.
+It defines the **acceptable price gap** during the short window of execution on the blockchain.

 Think of slippage as a **buffer zone** in case the market price changes slightly between the trigger and actual execution.